 The type of pipes that we’re concerned about, the “old pipes” you may wish to have replaced, are made from galvanized steel.
 This is steel that is coated in a zinc solution to prevent corrosion.
 It is no longer used in residential plumbing systems and has been replaced by copper and different types of plastic (PVC, PEX).
 If your home was constructed pre-1970 and has never had its plumbing upgraded, it almost certainly has galvanized steel and may be almost entirely made from this metal.

-Galvanized steel will eventually start to corrode and can pose a hazard for drinking water.
+Galvanized steel will eventually start to corrode and can pose a hazard for drinking water, which makes it unsafe for drinking water in the long run.
 The problem isn’t the zinc coating but lead and cadmium, two heavy metals that can exist in the zinc because of the galvanizing process.
 Both are unhealthy, with lead posing a particular danger for young children.
 As a pipe corrodes, more of these heavy metals will be released into the water.
 If your water is developing a metallic taste, it may be due to old pipe corrosion.

 What to Do If You Suspect Aging Pipes in Your Home